 Traditional Option

-For the traditional option, 30 credits of course work are required, chosen with the approval of the Graduate Director.
+For the traditional option, there are two options explained below with the credit requirements.
+Your courses should be chosen with the approval of the Graduate Director.
 At least 18 of these credits must be in courses offered by the Graduate Program in Mathematics.
 Specifically required are (i) one of the courses 16:640:501 Theory of Functions of a Real Variable I, 16:640:503 Theory of Functions of a Complex Variable I, 16:640:515 Ordinary Differential Equations, and 16:642:516 Applied Partial Differential Equations, (ii) 16:640:551 Abstract Algebra I and (iii) a course in computer science, statistics, or some area of applied mathematics within the department.

 Requests for transfer credit toward their degree for courses taken at other universities are handled on a case-by-case basis, according to the rules of the department and the university.